Negative gearing: United Kingdom

 While allowing for negative gearing in its basic form, the United Kingdom does not allow the transfer of one type of income (or loss) to another type of income.
 This is due to its schedular system of taxation.
 In this type of taxation system, the tax paid is dependent on income source.
 Therefore, an individual who received an income from labour and from land would pay two separate tax rates for the two relevant income sources.

 Between 1997 and 2007, the Tax Law Rewrite Project changed this system by simplifying the schedules.
 As with the previous system, people would not be allowed to transfer incomes (or losses).

 A UK government online resource on renting out property in England and Wales outlines how to offset losses.
 It states that losses can be offset against "future profits by carrying it forward to a later year" or against "profits from other properties (if you have them)".

 New Zealand

-New Zealand abolished negative gearing in March 2021 and it will be fully phased out by April 2025.

-The Rental Income Guide states a loss can only be deducted against other incomes if the rental income is at market rate.

 The Opposition Labour Party attempted to raise negative gearing in the 2011 election, but after their failure to win government the issue reduced in significance.

-New Zealand now has ring-fencing rules, abolishing negative gearing in the residential property market.
-Residential property deductions can only be made against residential property income and cannot be deducted from income from other sources, e.g. wages.
+The Sixth Labour Government took measures to restrict negative gearing, initially by ring-fencing residential property losses against residential property income in 2019.
+They subsequently abolished negative gearing entirely in March 2021 by eliminating interest deductibility on residential property, and it was scheduled to be fully phased out by April 2025.
+However, the new National-led government elected in 2023 reversed this change and restored interest deductibility on investment properties.

+The New Zealand government's 2025 Rental Income Guide note that there are limitations on the deductibility of expenses associated with mixed-use property if it is rented out at below market rates.